 Robert Montgomery says he was inspired by the French student protesters of May 19684, graffiti artists of East London, the philosophy of Guy Debord5, and the poetry of Philip Larkin6.
 In 2016, the artist became a follower of Julius Mein7 – a food and coffee retailer.
 The retailer usually gives customers free meals8 in exchange for an original poem in World Poetry Day.

 Recognition & pop culture

-Robert Montgomery’s pieces have been displayed in countless galleries, notable publications, and open public collection at the Museum of Fine Arts in Houston Texas as well as the Anna Jill Lupertz Gallery in the city of Berlin.
+Robert Montgomery’s pieces have been displayed in countless galleries, notable publications, and open public collection at the Museum of Fine Arts in Houston, Texas and the Anna Jill Lupertz Gallery in the city of Berlin.

 Video: Robert Montgomery explains his poems

 People You Love is another one of Robert Montgomery’s famous and popular billboards, which had some elements of personality in it because he wrote it after losing a close friend from art school.
 The friend, Sean Watson, died after being hit by a car in 2004 on the Edgware Road.